- Life & Money

 What are riders in insurance?

-Another way of looking at it is to think of your policy like a hamburger, with different riders as different kinds of toppings.
+Another way of looking at it is to think of your policy as a hamburger, with different riders as different kinds of toppings.
 If you want cheese or bacon, or both, you’ll pay extra.
 On the other hand, if you’re happy with just a plain hamburger, that’s fine, too.

 What types of riders in insurance are available?

-- The type of policy you select: Some riders are only available for certain types of insurance policies, such as whole vs. term life.
+- The type of policy you select: Some riders are available only for certain types of insurance policies, such as whole vs. term life.

 Common types of life insurance riders